 It’s strange, isn’t it: Sometimes, the stronger the style statement, the more delicate the piece may be.
-This is certainly true of suede shoes— a beloved investment and chic addition to any wardrobe, but perhaps not every environment.
+This is certainly true of suede shoes— a beloved investment and chic addition to any wardrobe, but perhaps not in every environment.

 When you’re wearing your suede shoes out and about, it can feel devastating to see a splash of coffee or muddy drops on them.
 (We’ve been there!)
 However, you don’t have to worry.
-When you have tried-and-true tricks for cleaning and protecting your suede shoes, you can wear your favourite shoes with confidence — while giving them the care they deserve.
+When you have tried-and-true tricks for cleaning and protecting your suede shoes, you can wear your favorite shoes with confidence — while giving them the care they deserve.

 In this article, we’ll share our three go-to methods for cleaning suede shoes (and even removing stains from suede sneakers, ankle boots, and other tricky-to-clean footwear!).
 We’ll go over regular cleaning, removing small stains, and even removing tough grime.